 - surrender the security to the trustee, and claim for the whole debt

-- claim an estimate shortfall amount if the goods haven't yet been sold.
+- claim an estimated shortfall amount if the goods haven't yet been sold.

 The trustee may ask for further evidence of a debt.
 If you have a judgment, you should include:

 - details of the judgment and submit a copy with your proof of debt

 - costs you were awarded in a judgment you obtained prior to the bankruptcy.